 What kind of events do you hold at Campus?

-Campus hosts a wide variety of startup and entrepreneurship-related events and programs such as practical educational classes, the premier Talks@Campus series, Campus for Moms, Mentoring and much more.
+Campus hosts a wide variety of startup and entrepreneurship-related events and programs such as practical educational classes, talks, mentoring sessions and much more.

 Why did Google start Campus?